JIIBR Editorial Policy

 - JIIBR welcomes and encourages submissions from scholars around the world, including scholars whose native language is not English.
 However, JIIBR is published in American English only.
 Authors whose native language is not English may utilize an editorial service to enhance the linguistic and grammatical soundness of their manuscripts prior to submission—provided that any such service will be limited to linguistic and grammatical editing, and that the authors will be actively involved in any such revisions of their manuscripts.
 The resulting manuscript must reflect the original thoughts and ultimate linguistic and grammatical choices of the author(s) in such a manner that the resulting manuscript remains the bona fide original work of the author(s).

-- Questions concerning the preparation of manuscripts can be directed to JIIBR’s co-editors at email@example.com.
+- Questions concerning the preparation of manuscripts can be directed to JIIBR’s editor at firstname.lastname@example.org.

 JIIBR Publication Ethics Policy